 sets the colour to be adopted by the LEDs once the last flashing sequence ends, as well as when the "Flashing" = 0 order is received.
-Either a predefined color (see Table 2) or a customized color (by manually defining each of the RGBW colour components) can be selected.
+Either a predefined colour (see Table 2) or a custom colour (by manually defining each of the RGB colour components) can be selected.